Nicole215/outdoor_queens/README.md

 ##### Update Information Button
 A dedicated button allows users to save any changes made to their profile information.

+##### Wishlist
+Logged in users can create a wishlist.
+Products can be added to the wishlist or deleted.

 ##### Order History
 Displays a list of the user's past orders, including order dates, items purchased, and total amounts.
 Provides a convenient reference for tracking previous purchases.